ABOUT THIS COURSE

 Preparing for the Exam

 - Reviewing the common question types in appraising papers

 - Planning effective revision sessions and exploring revision techniques

 - Referring effectively to wider repertoire in appraising exams

-Andrew is currently Head of Aural and Musicianship at the RCM Junior Department, and teaches at the Purcell School, where he works with all 80 A level music students, teaching harmony, listening and analysis.
+Andrew Williams is currently Head of Aural and Musicianship at the RCM Junior Department, and teaches at the Purcell School, where he works with all 80 A level music students, teaching harmony, listening and analysis.
 Each year, his students achieve some of the highest grades in the country and go on to study Music at both conservatoires and universities.